Greenie0701/Greenie0701/README.md

 ## ⚡ Rapid Fire
 - 💼 Currently working on: **Supporting unsupported python libraries for Windows on ARM devices**
-- 🌱 Currently learning: **Developing sort algorithms using ARM NEON intrinsics**
+- 🌱 Currently learning: **Developing math routine for matrix/algebraic operations using ARM NEON intrinsics**
 - 💬 Ask me about: **ARM, C, C++ and Python**

 ---